zedd-08/ut-SOAcil/README.md

 - Post service
 - User service

-More details on each service is present in the README in the services' respective folders.
+More details on each service is present in the README in the services' respective folders, along with endpoint descriptions and swagger screenshots.

 ## Data models and database connection